 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The County has three items - unavailable revenue, deferred pension inflows, and taxes received for future periods - which qualify for reporting in this category.
 Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly is reported only in the governmental funds balance sheet.
-This amount is deferred and recognized as an inflow of resources in the period the amounts become available.
-Deferred pension inflows arise only under an accrual basis of accounting and, accordingly, are reported only in the statement of net position.
+This amount is deferred pension inflows arise only under an accrual basis of accounting and, accordingly, are reported only in the statement of net position.
 This amount consists of differences between expected and actual pension plan economic experience and also pension plan changes in proportionate share.
-The third type occurs because the County collected property taxes prior to the year they were levied for and, therefore, the County will report deferred inflows for these items.
+The third type occurs because the County will report deferred inflows for these items.